One year in, here’s how 8 predictions about the pandemic have held up

 Limiting movement and interactions between people remains critical to slowing the spread.
 But for travel bans to be effective, according to public health experts, they need to be applied as part of a spectrum of well-enforced containment efforts, such as requiring travelers test before a trip and quarantine upon return.

-That contact tracing apps would be the new norm: Wrong.
+That contact-tracing apps would be the new norm: Wrong

 Levels of coronavirus contact tracing have varied widely across and within countries.
-Some governments put considerable resources toward contact tracing applications.
+Some governments put considerable resources toward contact-tracing applications.
 Critics and skeptics raised doubts about privacy rights and overreach by authoritarian governments.

 Some countries have come up with effective ways track the virus — and their own citizens.
 China, South Korea, Singapore and Israel have made contact tracing a major part of their strategies.
 For much of the world, though, such programs never took off.
 Privacy-focused Europeans objected to the idea out of fear that apps lacked safeguards for securing data.
 In the United States, legal limitations and the lack of a centralized strategy hurt many state-level efforts.